 With the Employment Score, we treat all long-term, full-time legal jobs with employers the same.
 For example, a job with a large law firm counts the same as a job with a very small law firm, even though we have data for this distinction.
 We do not, however, have data for distinguishing among lawyer jobs at large law firms.
 Wide variances by pay, prestige, practice settings, and practice specialties exist.
 Neither do we have data that distinguish among placement in alternative internal staffing tracks, e.g. staff attorneys versus associates at law firms.

-Because data are collected nine months after graduation and published a few months later, the data are perpetually outdated and may not accurately reflect the present employment outlook.
+Because data are collected nine/ten months after graduation and published a bit later, the data are perpetually outdated and may not accurately reflect the present employment outlook.
 It is important to pay attention to school track records on their school profiles, employment trends in national, regional, and local markets, and BLS labor projections.
 The Score Reports data provide only a snapshot, showing placement in first jobs without looking further into a graduate's career.
 Some graduates in temporary jobs will find permanent professional work, while some permanent jobs will unexpectedly come to an end.

 This limit has much in common with the self-selection and incomplete picture problems.
 All scores and rates reflect only school-wide data.
 It is plausible, and quite likely, that a school will have differing levels of success in different states.
 This means that placement in other states may either inflate or deflate the scores/rates.
-Using New Jersey as an example, the Employment Scores for and may not match the success rate for New Jersey.
+Using New Jersey as an example, the Employment Scores for School X may not match the success rate for New Jersey.
 The scores could be higher or lower if we could instead focus only on those graduates obtaining work in Georgia.

 Were the data available, the scores and rates would still suffer from the self-selection problem.
 For instance, graduates may be inclined to move across state lines only after having received a job offer.
 This would create a very high score/rate within that state, but would not take into account students who want to move but have not found jobs.
 Likewise, students may cross state lines because they have been unable to find work in their preferred state and believe another state presents better opportunities.

 Ultimately, our goal is to better equip people with the tools they need to understand the decision to attend law school.
 More public information exists now than ever before.
 One type of new information is information about what data are missing.
 Acknowledging these gaps allows one to recognize what assumptions are supported and what assumptions are mere conjecture.
-Questioning assumptions like "law school is a ticket to financial success" or "if I get into law school, I should go" is huge progress and will result in better informed decisions.
+Questioning assumptions like "law school is a ticket to financial security or success" or "if I get into law school, I should go" is huge progress and will result in better informed decisions.
 Analyze the reports and then did deeper into school data.
 See what's missing.
-Unbundle the information Ask questions.
+Unbundle the information.
+Ask questions.